 Identify mechanisms for reducing cost of international mobile roaming.

-Tariff issues for services such as SMS and MMS.
+Terms and definitions for recommendations or studies dealing with this question.

+Texts under development: D.IoT/M2M Roaming, STUDY_ROAMREG, and TR_IoTM2M_roaming.

-An up-to-date status of work under this Question is contained in the SG3 work programme http://itu.int/ITU-T/workprog/wp_search.aspx?sg=3)”
+An up-to-date status of work under this Question is contained in the SG3 work programme http://itu.int/ITU-T/workprog/wp_search.aspx?sg=3

 4 Relationships